CalvinWilson2802/Economy-bot/README.md

 ![Node](https://img.shields.io/badge/NODEJS-Stable-orange)

 # Economy-bot
-Super Fast economy Bot saved on JSON
+Super Fast economy Bot saves with JSON

 # Faq
 <br /> This source written on discord.js 12, so it won't work though if you use discord.js 13 or others version higher.